 One of the most important ways parents or guardians can help is by listening to their children and taking their feelings seriously.
-They may want a hug, they may want you to help them change something or they may want practical help.
+They may want a hug, they may want you to help them change something, or they may want practical help.

 Children and young people’s negative feelings usually pass.
-However, it’s a good idea to get help if your child is distressed for a long time, if their feelings are stopping them from getting on with their lives, if their distress is disrupting family life or if they are repeatedly behaving in ways you wouldn’t expect at their age.
+However, it’s a good idea to get help if your child is distressed for a long time if their feelings are stopping them from getting on with their lives, if their distress is disrupting family life or if they are repeatedly behaving in ways you wouldn’t expect at their age.

 If your child is having problems at school, a teacher, school nurse, school counsellor or educational psychologist may be able to help.
 Otherwise, go to your GP or speak to a health visitor.
-They can refer a child to further help if necessary.
+They can refer a child for further help if necessary.
 Different professionals often work together in Child and Adolescent Mental Health Services (CAMHS).

 Most mental health support for children and young people is provided free by the NHS, your child’s school or your local council’s social services department.

-Young Minds has a parents’ helpline you can call if you’re worried about a child up to the age of 25.
+Young Minds has a Parents’ Helpline you can call if you’re worried about a child up to the age of 25.
 They provide advice, emotional support and signposting to other services.